Philippines-CPP/NPA (1969 – 2017)

 Since 1969, the Communist Party of the Philippines (CPP) and its military arm, the New People’s Army (NPA), have fought the national government for political control and land reform.

 The NPA’s armed struggle against military forces, police and civilian militia units resulted in heavy casualties during the 1980s.

 Failed 1986 peace talks with the rebels were not revived until the 1992 National Unification Commission established an amnesty and negotiation process.
-In 1998, a month after newly elected President Joseph Estrada signed an August human-rights accord with communist rebels, the government postponed planned peace talks.
-In spite of renewed efforts in 1999 and 2001, the peace process remains stalled.
+In 1998, a month after newly elected President Joseph Estrada signed an August human rights accord with communist rebels, the government postponed planned peace talks.
+In spite of renewed efforts in 1999 and 2001, the peace process remained stalled.

-The global war on terror has impacted the conflict as Philippine government forces have received external arms, funding and training, mostly from the United States, to defeat rebel fighters.
+The global war on terror has impacted the conflict; Philippine government forces have received external arms, funding and training, mostly from the United States, to defeat rebel fighters.
 President Gloria Arroyo announced an intensified campaign against the rebels in 2007, with the goal of destroying the group by 2010.

-Gold-mining areas in Compostela have become the main funding source for the New People’s Army, according to military officials.
-However, rather than seizing and selling these resources, the NPA finances itself through extortion and protection rackets, dubbed “revolutionary taxation.”
-The army estimates that the CPP/NPA raised almost 1 billion pesos in 2008 from this process of “revolutionary taxation”, as well small-scale mining and marijuana cultivation.
+Gold-mining areas in Compostela have become the main funding source for the New People’s Army, according to military officials.The NPA finances itself through extortion and protection rackets, dubbed “revolutionary taxation,” while also engaging in small-scale mining and marijuana cultivation.

 map: CIA Factbook